Home

 The same Students after Skiing... don't give up!!!

 I began learning English on my own when I was nine years old.
-English was not part of the curriculum the first six years of education in the public schools then.
+English was not part of the curriculum in the first six years of education in the public schools then.

 As a Norwegian, I had to work extra hard differentiating between v and w and making the th sound as in the word the correctly.
-It took awhile, but I mastered it eventually.
+It took a while, but I mastered it eventually.
 Well, that is almost true, sometimes I have problems with v's and w's - I think it is a Norwegian thing.

 I discovered early, if you want to learn something, you will.